Enderspearl184/roblox-brick-hill/README.md

 open it, and edit RobloxScript in ServerScriptService

-change \_G.port to the port the http server is being hosted on.
+change \_G.port to the port you have in fakeplayers.js

-change \_G.url to the url/ip of the http server
+change \_G.url to the url/ip of the http server (like http://example.com or http://127.0.0.1)

 \_G.differentServer probably doesn't need to be changed but its there